-Missouri realtor charged in conspiracy to kill mother-in-law
+Missouri realtor charged in plan to kill ex-mother-in-law

 CAMDENTON, Mo.
-(AP) - A southwest Missouri real estate agent was charged Friday with conspiring to have her mother-in-law killed.
+(AP) - A southwest Missouri real estate agent was charged Friday with conspiring to have her former mother-in-law killed.

 Leigh Ann Bauman, 43, was arrested Thursday afternoon and was being held in the Camden County Jail on no bond.

-Bauman agreed to pay people in St. Louis $1,500 to make her mother-in-law’s death look like an accident, the Camden County prosecutor’s office said in a news release.
-Bauman was upset that her mother-in-law was interfering with her relationship with her children, the prosecutor said.
+Bauman agreed to pay people in St. Louis $1,500 to make her ex-mother-in-law’s death look like an accident, the Camden County prosecutor’s office said in a news release.
+Bauman was upset that the woman was interfering with her relationship with her children, the prosecutor said.

 A witness recorded a conversation with Baumann about the plot.